alkem-io/alkemio/docs/credential-based-authorization.md

 It is important to note that while the set of Credentials held by an Agent is expected to be dynamic and evolve with platform usage, the Authorization Policies are expected to not change often.

 ## **Why use Credentials?
 Are Access Control Lists / Groups not enough?**
-To operate the platform in a decentralized manner, the Authorization framewokr used cannot rely on centralized access control.
+To operate the platform in a decentralized manner, the Authorization framework used cannot rely on centralized access control.
 Given the platforms focus on SSI, the choice was made to move to using Credentials for the authorization of all actions on the platform.

 It is important to understand how this is different.
 Most systems tend to use a form of access control lists for managing roles, which then determines what access and actions could be carried out.
 All role assignment is then done centrally.
 This is fundamentally different than using Credentials for Authorization.
 A simple analogy to explain the difference: a person wants to get access to a conference:
 * **Access Control Lists**: the person goes to the conference entrance, and identifies themselves.
 Their identity is checked against a list at the door by the representative.
 If the *identity* is on the list the user is granted access.